Seatis/my-teaching-materials/java-oo/3-abstracts-and-interfaces/workshop/Workshop03.md

+#Workshop03: CreditCard

-#Create a `CreditCard` object by implementing all the features as required by the Interface.
+Create a `CreditCard` object by implementing all the features as required by the Interface.
 It should go into a package library name `com.greenfox.bx`.

 ```java
 //package ??? should set this